JordanRSimons/analyzing-hurricane-data/notebooks/03_statistical_analysis_case_study.md

 # Useful Trends

-Using this Shiny app, we found that high wind speeds are tightly correlated with lower pressures (not surprising but a good proof of concept).
+Using this Shiny app, I found that high wind speeds are tightly correlated with lower pressures (not surprising but a good proof of concept).
 Much more intriguing is that stronger storms (both high winds and low pressure) tend to have faster movement speed.
 This trend is most significant when comparing mean or median values of strength measures to minimum speed.
 This implies that stronger storms tend to not ever slow down to a crawl.
 There could be a trivial interpretation here where storms moving faster have less time to weaken over land while dropping rain in the area so their strength metrics tend to be higher.

-Due to our small sample size and imformal statistical approach, this analysis is not ironclad, however this potential relationship between speed and strength does offer a potential explanation for why the generally more intense northeast storm category (which include the category 5 Hurricane Rita) don't necesarily produce the worst river flooding.
+Due to my small sample size and informal statistical approach, this analysis is not ironclad, however this potential relationship between speed and strength does offer a potential explanation for why the generally more intense northeast storm category (which include the category 5 Hurricane Rita) don't necessarily produce the worst river flooding.